 Hosted within OSRD, the MCAT Preparatory Scholarship Program and the UC Postbaccalaureate Consortium are funded by a grant from The California Wellness Foundation (Cal Wellness).
 Created in 1992 as a private independent foundation, Cal Wellness' mission is to improve the health of the people in California by making grants for health promotion, wellness education and disease prevention.

-UC Postbaccalaureate Consortium Partnerships
+CA Postbaccalaureate Consortium Partnerships

 UC Irvine School of Medicine Postbaccalaureate Program